-A Playbook for Transformation
+A playbook for transformation

 While there are a number of important steps to ensuring successful digital business transformation, the majority of companies recognize that strategy and an official roadmap must be a crucial part of the plan.
 Forty-one percent of responding ITDMs said developing a business case was the most crucial lever for achieving digital business goals, a tactic practiced more routinely by companies in the healthcare sector (51%) and far less so among retail players (19%).
-Most organizations also leaned heavily on technology needs assessment, IT skills assessment, and data security/protection strategy to say that developing a business case/roadmap for their overall digital strategy is the most crucial step to digital business success achieve their desired digital business outcomes.
+Most organizations also leaned heavily on technology needs assessment, IT skills assessment, and data security/protection strategy to achieve their desired digital business outcomes.
 Least important to the mix: persona development (grouping users and/or customers into groups based on behaviors.)